-Primary Bidders should aim to develop and submit schemes that deliver or exceed this level of cost effectiveness.
-Schemes that do not deliver the relevant cost effectiveness target can still be submitted, however, they will be unlikely to earn incentives unless efficiencies can be found during the implementation of the scheme and where there is competition for funds within a category they are less likely to be successful in obtaining funds.
+Primary Bidders should aim to develop and submit schemes that deliver or exceed this level of cost effectiveness, bearing in mind that funding is awarded on the basis of cost-effectiveness and that there may be more than one type of scheme within a funding category i.e. even though a scheme may propose a high level of cost-effectiveness for a particular type of scheme it is not guaranteed funding as it may be competing with other types of schemes in the same category that have a much higher cost-effectiveness.
+Schemes that do not propose to deliver the relevant cost effectiveness target can still be submitted, however, they will be unlikely to earn incentives unless efficiencies can be found during the implementation of the scheme and where there is competition for funds within a category they are less likely to be successful in obtaining funds.